sean-r-martin/Breakout/README.md

-# React Boilerplate code
+# Breakout

 #### Purpose:
-* boilerplate code for future React projects.
+* A web based version of the classic Breakout game.